Aicent-Stack/manifesto/rfcs/RFC-005-GTIOT-BODY.md

 ---

-### 4. Technical Heritage & Evolution
+### 4. Technical Foundation & Physical Evolution
-*Repurposing the legacy of a network that once connected 3 billion mobile users, GTIOT evolves "Connectivity" into "Embodiment."
-We are moving beyond the Internet of Things (IoT) toward the **Nervous System of Reality**, where every sensor is a neuron and every motor is a muscle cell of the Sovereign AI.*
+*Activating the strategic namespace of Aicent—a digital territory historically defined by its planetary-scale reach and global interconnectivity—GTIOT evolves the paradigm of mere "Connectivity" into "Embodiment."
+We are moving beyond the fragmented Internet of Things (IoT) toward the Nervous System of Reality, where every sensor is a functional neuron and every motor is a muscle cell of the Sovereign AI Organism, synchronized at the speed of thought.*

 ---
 **SYSTEM STATUS: HOMEOTASIS**